forestryio/forestry.io/hugo/content/blog/full-speed-ahead-in-2019.md

 ![](/uploads/jamstackconf.png)

-The hottest static site party of 2019 is happening in New York next week.
-Forestry is proud to be a Gold Sponsor of [jamstack_conf_nyc](https://jamstackconf.com/) this year, and we’ll be traveling to New York to hang out and talk about all things JAMstack.
+The hottest static site party of 2019 is happening in New York tomorrow!
+Forestry is proud to be a Gold Sponsor of [jamstack_conf_nyc](https://jamstackconf.com/) this year, and we’ll be in New York to hang out and talk about all things JAMstack.
 We’d love to see you there — be sure to stop by our booth for high fives and a little swag!

 ## We’re Not Done Yet